 Convection ensures uniform distribution of heat, consistent vapor and the purest flavor.
 It's the preferred type of vape for connoisseurs and it can take the experience to a whole new level.
 The material never comes in direct contact with the heating element.
 For this reason it fully prevents combustion and even partial combustion.
 The vapor is smooth, rich and packed with volatile compounds.

 At the same time the technology is difficult to implement.
 This makes convection vaporizers way more expensive than their conduction counterparts.
 Convection heating also has a more dramatic effect on battery life.
 Many such devices will last fewer sessions before requiring a full recharge.
+Very important for this process is to have a good herb grinder, especially one that helps you achieve a coarser grind.

 TIP: The Firefly 2 is one of the few portable vaporizers to use pure convection heating.
 The vapor path is made from borosilicate glass and uses dual capacitive sensors for activation.
 It's a premium device and the experience you get from it is top of the line.